2018, December 2014

 The provisions of the EPBD

-are primarily implemented ny the EU countries via the national building
+are primarily implemented in the EU countries via the national building

 codes.
 Implementation was in general done in 2013.